 Banks have to organize training programs for compliance officers at least once a year.
 In this training, information about money laundering methods and detection methods is given.
 Banks must keep these training records for at least 5 years.

-Banks operating in Egypt must meet the above obligations to ensure AML compliance.
+Banks operating in Egypt must meet the above AML obligations to ensure the Anti-Money Laundering compliance program.
 Banks that do not meet their AML obligations remain vulnerable to financial crimes.
-Sanction Scanner is an AML compliance software that helps banks meet AML requirements.
+Sanction Scanner is an Anti-Money Laundering Software that helps banks meet AML requirements.
 Banks can meet AML needs and become ready for audits with Sanction Scanner.
 You can contact us for information about our AML solutions.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo